BostonUniversitySeniorDesign/FoodScanner1/README.md

 ![foodsccanner](https://user-images.githubusercontent.com/46230582/133524284-843d974b-cc79-462b-85b2-5c7279d58446.jpeg)

 This is the login page of the app, using gmail authentication to log in.
+The authentication is using Firebase for authentication and storing the data.

 ## Home Page